hphelion/documentation/cli.unix.2.compute.md

       | 9995 | EnterpriseDB PSQL 9.1.3 - Partner Image | 2012-05-11T04:26:51Z | ACTIVE |
       +------+-----------------------------------------+----------------------+--------+

-To add a new snapshot image based on a server:
+To add a new snapshot image based on a server, run:

     $ hpcloud images:add myimage myserver
     Created image 'myimage' with id '121'.

-To add metadata to an existing snapshot image (the metadata must be in a comma-separated list of key value pairs):
+To add metadata to an existing snapshot image (the metadata must be in a comma-separated list of key value pairs), run:

     $ hpcloud images:metadata:add myimage 'pv=nRT,e=mc2'
     Image 'myimage' set metadata 'pv=nRT,e=mc2'.

-To update metadata to an existing image (the metadata must be in a comma-separated list of key value pairs):
+To update metadata to an existing image (the metadata must be in a comma-separated list of key value pairs), run:

     $ hpcloud images:metadata:update myimage 'pv=presentValue,e=eulers'
     Image 'myimage' set metadata 'pv=presentValue,e=eulers'.

-To list the metadata for an existing image:
+To list the metadata for an existing image, run:

     $ hpcloud images:metadata myimage
        +-----+-------+